Lawmakers seek to bar insurrectionists from holding office - NewsBreak

 The opposing realities came into sharp focus this month in Pennsylvania during a fraught exchange between two lawmakers.

 In a committee hearing, Republican state Sen. Cris Dush slammed his gavel as he ruled Democratic state Sen. Amanda Cappelletti out of order after she described the U.S. Capitol on Jan.
-6 as "the site of an insurrection."
+6 as “the site of an insurrection.”‘Mattress Mack’ puts $2 million bet on Cowboys to beat 49ers in NFC Divisional playoff game

 “Insurrection, nobody has been charged with that,” Dush said.
 “There’s not been a single charge against any of those people as insurrectionists.
 In this committee, we are not using that term.”